xiaoyunyang/polygon_filter/README.md

 > A simple library which filters an array of geo locations based on their existence inside a given polygon.

+Spec

+- An Algorithm for determining whether points exist in Polygon
+- REST / GraphQL API.
+Node server.
+- Points and vertices of the polygon are in [GeoJSON](http://geojson.org/)
+- Works with any arbitrary Poly

 ## Use Case:

 ```